A New Class Of

-Although the shaft should not produce any vibration in itself, it is the conductor of vibration coming from the engine and gear head and behaves very much like a guitar string.
+Although the shaft should not produce any vibration in itself, it is the conductor of vibration coming from the engine and gear head and behaves very much like a guitar or piano string.
 With all of this vibration ending up going through the handles to your hands.
-Hopefully with a combination of different materials and clever design, I can considerably change the shafts resonant frequency so that the vibration transferred to the hands is considerable reduced.
+Hopefully with a combination of different materials and clever design, I can considerably change the shafts resonant frequency, so that the vibration transferred to the hands is considerable reduced.

 When I produce my own gear head and clutch housing, with each having two different densities of rubber isolators, one to minimise transfer of vibration to the shaft and a softer isolator to absorb reflected shaft vibration.
 My aim is to produce a shaft, that minimised and absorbs vibration traveling up and down the shaft, so as to reduce the vibration felt at the hands which is way down from what it normal now.

-The longer shaft will add extra safety for the operator as it will put the spinning blade further out of your reach, should you slip or stumble, plus you will be able to clear a greater area with its much wider sweep.
+The longer shaft will add extra safety for the operator as it will put the spinning metal blade further out of your reach, should you slip or stumble, plus you will be able to clear a greater area with its much wider sweep.